JvanKatwijk/qt-dab/README.md

 The deviation scope shows the measured std deviation - used in the decoding - of the elements of the decoded signal.
 The Y axis is in Hz.
-Noye that this scope is not part of the default configuration, it is included in the precompiled versions though.
+Note that this scope is not part of the default configuration, it is included in the precompiled versions though.

 ![8.1](/configuration-and-control.png)